Chief Judge Tim McDonald CSW CSS – President of Wine Spoken Here

 Mike Stepanovich – Wine Journalist, Educator & Judge

 Mike Stepanovich of Bakersfield, California, has been writing his wine column, “Life is a Cabernet,” since 1985, and judging wines since 1987.
 His column is published in Bakersfield Magazine, for which he also reviews restaurants.

 His work has appeared in such national and international publications as International Wine Review, Wine News and Wine Business Monthly.

-She has written papers and given lectures on the health benefits of wine.
-She also educates various Bay Area clubs on wine and food pairings.
-She continues to collect and donate wine for special causes such as the American Cancer Society of which she is a Board member and various Cancer events.
+She has written papers and given lectures across the nation on the health benefits of wine, including at the Midwest Grape & Wine Conference in Missouri.
+She also educates various Bay Area clubs on wine and food pairings and has been a guest speaker for the Wine Enthusiast’s “Wine & Film” series.